 Up until then, I was working with poster colors on cartridge paper.
 I then switched to gouache on a heavier cardstock for the more recent works.
 These groups have a softer, less harsh feel to them.

 Like my earlier work, the third group was completed in a brief burst of activity, from 1999 to 2001 before I mostly set my paintbrushes aside to concentrate on writing.

-The most recent group consists of cover art for my books, and finally some painting for pure release again rather than for any practical purpose.
+The most recent group, dating from 2014, consists of cover art for my books, and finally some painting for pure release again rather than for any practical purpose.